junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 Castiel straightens his standing, saying with a solemn voice, even lower than usual, bordering anger.
 "Because he deserves to be saved."

 Dean shivers.
 It's the same voice that told him, "I'm the one who gripped you tight and raised you from perdition," the same voice that asked him, "What's the matter?
-You don't think you deserve to be saved?"
+You don't think you deserve to be saved?", and that "Good things do happen."

-He glances at Cas, finding his eyes glaring at John.
+He glances at Cas, finding his eyes glaring at John with a hint of rage.
 Dean swallows.
 "Cas --" he tries, but the angel hasn't finished yet.

 Castiel continues, the weight of his words pressed heavily into the air, "Unlike what you might be thinking, John Winchester, both your sons deserve saving.
 It is unfair of you to burden the salvation of your younger son on the shoulder of your firstborn, neither is your absence in their upbringing."

 "Cas!"
 Dean raises his voice, lifting a hand to squeeze Cas's forearm warningly, trying to stop him.
+His throat is so tight and dry.
+He glances at John nervously, watching his face turning colors.

-Castiel turns to look at him in the eyes, but he's still speaking to John.
+Castiel turns to catch him in the eyes, but he's still speaking to John.
 His tone quieter now as his eyes turn gentler.
 "They deserve to be protected, cared for, loved, and saved, without requiring a reason."

-"I take it you're doing those for them?"
+"I take it you're doing all those for them?"
 John says in a hoarse voice.

 "I try my best."
 Cas nods proudly with his chin high, and then turns back to John: "It should have been you."

 John takes a breath as if trying to answer with something but Mary puts her free hand on his shoulder, stopping him.
-Mary looks at Cas, pulling a sad smile, and says genuinely, "Thank you, Castiel, for taking care of them while we were gone.
+Mary looks at Cas, pulling a sad smile, and says genuinely, "Thank you, Castiel, for taking care of our boys while we were gone.
 We owe you."

 Dean makes a surprised sound.
 Sam blinks rapidly.

 Cas's tight stance relaxes a little.

 "That's, not necessary."
 Cas answers slowly, the lines on his face softening.
 "You don't owe me anything, Mary.
 None of you do.
-Your sons already gave me more than I could ask for."
+Your sons already gave me more than I could ever ask for."

-"What's that?"
-John prompts.
+"And what's that?"
+John prompts sharply.

 "Dean and I --" Cas pauses, turning to him.